 - 1. Foster programs and activities, which will develop: - a.
-Leadership, character, and citizenship;
+Leadership, character, and citizenship; - b.

-- b.
 Ethical practices and respect for the dignity of work; and - c.
-Community support. - 2.
-Build the confidence of students in themselves and their work by providing opportunities for students to assume responsibilities and developing personal and occupational competencies and social skills which lead to successful employment in the health care field. - 3.
+Community support. - Build the confidence of students in themselves and their work by providing opportunities for students to assume responsibilities and developing personal and occupational competencies and social skills which lead to successful employment in the health care field. - 3.
 Promote relationships and involvement with other health care organizations.

 Aviation Maintenance Club - The SAU Tech Student Aviation Maintenance Club is an educational club to provide enrichment for its members and the general public by teaching the most reliable, current, research-based, safe aviation information.
-The club also provides students assistance in job placement.